shiftosx/shift/README.md

-== Shift 0.5 ==
+Shift

-Shift 0.5 is a complete rewrite.
-If you want a functional db app, please check out the 0.3 branch.
-The 0.3 codebase is based off CocoaMySQL and is no longer maintained at this point.
+===

+Shift is a new OS X app for interacting with multiple databases.
+It is being built with the intent of supporting new database types through plugins.